Issyl-m/aoc2-1.0c-cheats/README.md

 # aoc2-1.0c-cheats

-Some cheats that I've coded for the classic game Age of Empires II: The Conquerors (ver.
+Some cheats that I've coded in the 2012s for the classic game Age of Empires II: The Conquerors (ver.
 1.0c).

 # Compilation